jafioti/luminal/examples/llama/README.md

             .collect();
         cache_src.set_dyn(vec![], (1, model::N_KV_HEADS, 0, model::HEAD_DIM));
     ```
-    - With those setup, we tell it to expect the Llama model shape along with the dimensions of our model weights
+    - With those setup, we tell it to expect the Llama model shape along with the dimensions of our model weights ( you can see the full definition of Llama in Luminal in `src/model.rs`)
     ```rs
         let model = model::Llama::new(&mut cx);
         let mut model_weights = params(&model);
         cx.keep_tensors(&model_weights);
     ```
-    - We then say that when we do a forward pass on the model, we expect it to output the logits and a cache_dest variable
+    - We then say that for each forward pass, we expect to output the logits and a cache_dest variable
     ```rs
         let (logits, mut cache_dest) = model.forward((input, &cache_src));
         let mut logits = logits